kambi-sportsbook-widgets/head-to-head-widget/README.md

 # head-to-head-widget

-Displays the head to head stats for a given event
+Displays the meetup history of two teams

 ## Configuration example: